Mattyy19/NLP-Sandbox/READEME.md

 ## NLP-Sandbox
 This repo will only be used to test and train different AI models.
+We are currently using "Wikipedia Top 100 Articles" as the main ZIM file for training.
 ### Dependencies Needed
 1. Python 3.10 or lower
 2. pyzim (python-zim when installing)